CornSnek/minesweeper_probability_calculator/README.md

 ## TODO
-- Create global mine probability calculations as shown from this page https://www.lrvideckis.com/blog/2020/07/17/minesweeper_probability.html.
-Right now, this shows only the adjacent tiles probability.
+- Fix rename row/column elements as I confused both of them as the other.